Mother-Daughter Communication: Practical Tips for Improvements

 • Experiences of being belittled or treated like a child

-Identifying these moments isn't about assigning blame – it's about understanding where healing needs to begin.
+Identifying these moments isn't about assigning blame but about understanding where healing needs to begin.
 The mother wound often develops from these unresolved hurts, creating patterns that can affect all our relationships as adults.

-One of the biggest obstacles in healing the mother wound is the way mothers and daughters often talk past each other.
-When talking to your mom who won't listen, you might find yourself stuck in what I call "truth-seeking" – a pattern I've identified where both parties are desperately trying to validate their version of events.
+When talking to your mom or daughter who won't listen, you might find yourself stuck in what I call "truth-seeking."
+This is a pattern I've identified where both parties are desperately trying to validate their version of events.

 Here's why this happens: mothers and daughters experience the same events from completely different perspectives.
-One was parenting, the other was being parented.
-One was the adult, the other was the child.
-These different roles mean they'll never remember situations exactly the same way.
+One was parenting, and the other was being parented.
+One was the adult, and the other was the child.
+It’s helpful to understand that these different roles mean you likely won’t remember situations exactly the same way.

 • One person shares their complete experience